 I still wear lingerie and still have fun with my husband, It’s not all about the kids ALL the time.

-I give 100% every day and my goals for each day are to laugh, eat healthy, indulge, give lots of hugs and kisses to my twins and my husband.
+I give 100% every day and my goals for each day are to laugh, eat healthier, indulge, give lots of hugs and kisses to my twins and my husband.

 I practice being present and mindful–consciously living and parenting the best I can.